TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Index.rst

    It has been approved by the TYPO3 Documentation Team following a peer- review process.

-   If you find an error or something is missing, please `Open an issue
+   If you find an error or something is missing, please `create an issue
    <https://github.com/TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/issues/new>`__
    or make the change yourself.
 You can find out more about how to do this in `CONTRIBUTING.md <https://github.com/TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/blob/latest/CONTRIBUTING.md>`__